andrew/ultimate-awesome/README.md

 - [awesome-LLMs-finetuning](https://github.com/pdaicode/awesome-LLMs-finetuning) - Collection of resources for finetuning Large Language Models (LLMs). .
 - [awesome-pharo-ml](https://github.com/pharo-ai/awesome-pharo-ml) - List of projects, books, booklets, papers, and applications related to machine learning, AI, data science in Pharo.
 - [awesome-olap](https://github.com/samber/awesome-olap) - A curated list of awesome Online Analytical Processing databases, frameworks, ressources and other awesomeness.
-- [awesome-gaze](https://github.com/WuZhuoran/awesome-gaze) - A curated list of awesome gaze estimation frameworks, datasets and other awesomeness.
 - [awesome-ai-marketing](https://github.com/xaramore/awesome-ai-marketing) - A curated list of awesome AI tools for marketing, including content creation, analytics, personalization, and more.
 - [awesome-robot-visual-imitation-learning](https://github.com/ZhihaoAIRobotic/awesome-robot-visual-imitation-learning) - A collection of papers, codes and talks of visual imitation learning/imitation learning from video for robotics.
 - [awesome-fp-jobs](https://github.com/ad-si/awesome-fp-jobs) - A curated list of awesome functional programming jobs.